You must use COURSES to participate in subsequent registration cycles. After the first bidding cycle, you may continue to bid on all courses.

 Please also fill out the name and email fields as this will automatically assign this request to you and you can track the progress of your request.

-The Service Desk button is available 24/7, but we will be processing requests during our normal NYC business hours, Monday- Friday 9 a.m.-5 p.m
+The Service Desk button is available 24/7, but we will be processing requests during our normal NYC business hours, Monday- Friday 9 a.m.-5 p.m.
+It may take two to three business days to process your request.

 - We strongly advise that you contact the Office of Financial Services to learn how your drop may affect your financial aid package or loans.